Kamal Martin: Green Bay Packers

-The Green Bay Packers selected Martin in the fifth round (175th overall) of the 2020 NFL Draft.
+The Green Bay Packers selected Martin in the fifth round (175th overall) of the 2020 NFL draft.
 He signed his rookie contract on July 9, 2020.
 On September 2, 2020, it was reported that Martin had undergone surgery to repair a torn meniscus in his left knee and would be out for at least six weeks.
 The Packers placed him on injured reserve on September 7.
 The Packers activated him off injured reserve on October 24, 2020.
 He made his NFL debut the following day against the Houston Texans, recording six solo tackles (including one for loss) during the 35–20 victory.
 Martin was placed on the reserve/COVID-19 list by the team on November 3, 2020, and activated six days later.
 On November 29, 2020, Martin recorded his first career sack on Mitchell Trubisky during a Week 12 win over the Chicago Bears on Sunday Night Football.

 On August 23, 2021, Martin was released by the Packers.

 Carolina Panthers

-On September 10, 2021, Martin was signed to the Carolina Panthers' practice squad.
+On September 10, 2021, Martin was signed to the practice squad of the Carolina Panthers.
 He was promoted to the active roster on October 4, 2021.
 He was waived on August 14, 2022, and was placed on injured reserve the next day.
 He was released on August 20.